 Q: I completed my paper/project during a semester prior to the ones considered for this year's awards.
 May I submit it anyway?

 A: Eligible papers must have been completed during the Spring or Fall of the year prior to the award year.

 Q: How will my paper/project be judged?

-A: Your paper/project will be judged on the quality of the research that went into the paper/project, not the quality of the paper/project itself.
+A: Your paper/project will be judged on the quality of the research that went into the paper/project.
 Accordingly, your research strategy essay will also be afforded great weight [ essay tips ].
 The paper's bibliography will be considered as well.

 Q: What resources can I use for my paper/project?

-A: You may use, but are not limited to, printed resources, databases, Web resources, primary resources, and materials in all media to complete research projects.
-Remember also, research and instruction librarians are here to help you get started and you are encouraged to consult librarians if needed.
+A: You may use, but are not limited to, printed resources, databases, Web resources, primary resources, and materials in all media to complete your research project.
+Research and instruction librarians are here to help you get started, and you are encouraged to consult librarians as needed.

 Q: How can I find reliable sources for my paper/project?

-A: We have a Web page to help you get started.
-You are also encouraged to come to a library reference desk or make an appointment with the librarian who works with your subject area.
+A: We have a website to help you get started.
+You are also encouraged to come to ask for a librarian at a library service desk or make an appointment with the librarian who works with your subject area.

 Q: Is there a length requirement for papers/projects?